GuilhermeRossato/Sensor-Tracker-App/README.md

 The basic usage of the ORM, local database server and client can be observed at `./test/test-database.js`.

-The utility `cronMeasureMocker.js` generates values for readings, realistically this would be replaced by an actual sensor API to save the values to the database.
+The service `CronMeasureMockerService.js` generates values for readings, realistically this would be replaced by an actual sensor API to save the values to the database.

 ## That's all for now